Arsenal thrash Tottenham 4-1 to go six points clear as Eze grabs hat-trick

 Caressing a sublime pass over the Tottenham rearguard, Merino picked out Trossard, who was played onside by the dozing Kevin Danso.

-Trossard smartly twisted and turned to find space for shot that deflected past Guglielmo Vicario from 10 yards.
+Trossard smartly twisted and turned to find space for a shot that deflected past Guglielmo Vicario from 10 yards.

 If Tottenham had their way in the summer, Eze would be turning out for them, but Arsenal hijacked the deal with Palace to sign the England star at the 11th hour.

-Frank had joked: “Who’s Eze?” when asked this week about the failed move.
+Frank had joked, “Who’s Eze?” when asked this week about the failed move.

 Eze had the perfect riposte in the 41st minute as he took Declan Rice’s pass in stride and weaved through to drill a fine low finish past Vicario.